-As an academic community, Colorado State University Apartment Life is committed to providing an environment in which learning and scholarship can flourish.
+As an academic community, Colorado State University University Housing is committed to providing an environment in which learning and scholarship can flourish.
 The members of our community have come together in voluntary association not just to fulfill individual expectations, but also to contribute to the realization of the University’s objectives.
 To function effectively and provide a climate where members can achieve satisfaction in fulfilling these special goals, regulations defining community and resident responsibilities must be articulated.
-The following procedures and policies are provided in support of Apartment Life goals.
+The following procedures and policies are provided in support of University Housing goals.
 Please refer to your lease agreement for additional policies and regulations.

 Abandonment of Personal Property